Dimmer2222/DAPI/README.md

 RC 0.2: 06.05.2016

 #RELEASES
-Date of the 0.2: Hopefully this week.
+Date of the 0.2: Coming soon.